A cloudy and chilly morning with nary any sunlight.

 “We have arrived, young master.”
 A man’s voice called out to him as the horse drawn carriage came to a stop.

 “Understood.
 I shall await your return then.”
-The driver replied and moved the carriage to the side of the road.
+The driver replied and moved the carriage to the side of the paved road.

 Walking up to Zorin’s gates, he infused mana into the letter from the headmaster.
-The paper began glowing with a blue light before dissolving as a cold sensation and a symbol appeared on the back of his right hand.
+The paper began glowing with a blue light before dissolving as a familiar sensation and a symbol appeared on the back of his right hand.

 With the enchantment of passage, he pushed open the gates and entered.